tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 As per {{!RFC5077}}, and as described in {{RFC8446}}, TLS servers vend clients an arbitrary number of session tickets at their own discretion in NewSessionTicket messages.
-There are three limitations with this design.
+There are at least three limitations with this design.

 First, servers vend some (often hard-coded) number of tickets per connection.
 Some server implementations return a different default number of